IDCI-Consulting/SimpleMediaBundle/README.md

 As you can see, the third parameter allow you to choose a provider.
 For the moment only the file provider is ready to use.

-To save and associate you media to your object, call the `processForm` function like this:
+To save and associate a media with your object, call the `processForm` function like this:

     if ($this->getRequest()->isMethod('POST')) {
         $form->bind($this->getRequest());